Timberwolves hold off late rally, defeat Jazz 116-111

 The Jazz rallied from a double-digit deficit and closed within 107-103 with 2:27 left on back-to-back 3-pointers from Mitchell.
 Russell hit a jumper and Josh Okogie cut to the basket for a dunk on Minnesota’s next two possessions to keep Utah from erasing the Timberwolves’ lead.

 Utah made it a one-possession game on Gobert’s putback dunk with 5.9 seconds left.
-Russell made only 1 of 2 free throws, giving the Jazz a chance to set up a tying 3-pointer.
-Bojan Bogdanovic turned it over on a five-second violation with 4.2 seconds left.
+Russell made only 1 of 2 free throws, giving the Jazz a chance to set up a tying 3-pointer that never materialized.

+“They were the more aggressive team, and they took us out of our actions,” Mitchell said.
+“We couldn’t use their aggression against them.”

-Minnesota used a 12-0 run to take a 24-15 lead late in the first quarter.
-Anthony Edwards scored three baskets — a go-ahead 3-pointer and back-to-back layups — to fuel the outburst.
-Edwards tallied nine of his 18 points in the quarter.
+Anthony Edwards tallied nine of his 18 points in the first quarter.

+“He’s going to continue take steps because he has a growth mindset,” Timberwolves coach Ryan Saunders said.
+“I thought he made plays within the offense too.
+You don’t see that a lot from a teenager.”

 The Jazz cut the deficit to a single possession near the midway point of the second quarter, pulling within 44-41 on a floater from Clarkson.
 Minnesota stamped out the rally with a 10-2 run, punctuated by a banked floater from Beasley, and extended its lead to 54-43.